Information for Admitted Applicants

 Your Campus Key is your personal identifier, which gives you access to all information resources on campus.
 Jefferson's IS&T department will be sending an email to all accepted students in the next few weeks confirming enrollment with instructions for receiving a Campus Key.

-For All students who graduated in December of 2019 or May of 2020 Please have an official final transcript sent to:
+Please have an official final transcript sent to:

 Office of Admissions